Q: Who can go on a Stars and Stripes Honor Flight trip?

 WHEELCHAIRS – A number of our veterans require wheelchairs, and our deluxe motor coaches are ordered based on how many require a wheelchair lift.
-If a wheelchair is required for a veteran to use occasionally during the flight, one will be provided.
+We provide a wheelchair for each and every one of our veterans.
 If further information is needed, email us at email@example.com

 OXYGEN – If a veteran requires oxygen, their health care provider must supply a prescription for it which identifies the delivery method (mask or nasal cannula), frequency (as needed or continuously), and the rate of delivery (liters per minute).
 Oxygen concentrators will be provided on the airplane for those that require them.
 Once in DC, you will be on bottled oxygen while we have the concentrators re-charged for our flight back to Milwaukee.

 Q: Who is in charge of the program?

 Stars and Stripes Honor Flight, Inc. is part of the Honor Flight Network whose governing board establishes general protocols, policies and credentialing, maintains a national website and oversees several programs.
 Stars and Stripes Honor Flight, Inc. has an independent board of directors from various backgrounds, all dedicated to the success of the mission to bring our WWII , Korean, and Vietnam veterans to Washington D.C. for a day of honor.
 To read about our board of directors, click on the “About” button.